-How do we make reading, writing, and friendships fun again?
+How do we make reading, writing, remembering, and friendships fun again?

 Many a man lives a burden to the Earth; but a good Booke is the precious life-blood of a master spirit, imbalm’d and treasur’d up on purpose to a life beyond life.